jameswcasimir/ResumeExamples/README.md

 # Hey!
-Look at you doing your due dilligence
+Here is some code I wrote
 You're thinking about hiring me, and you came here hoping to see some examples of code I have written.

 I have spent a lot of time creating automated services that make my life easier